 - Discs – This is totally on my husband… He loves playing disc golf.
 It’s a cheap sport to get into and it gets you outside.
 Long story short, he wound up at a disc golf store to pick up some of the discs he lost, felt bad about not buying anything and left spending $15 on new discs.

 - Fishing gear – Again, this one is my husband’s purchase.
-Our neighbors cleaned out their garage and Dan purchased fishing gear from them for $10.
+Our neighbors cleaned out their garage and my husband purchased fishing gear from them for $10.
 He says it’s worth it… I’ll take his word for it 🙂

 - Grocery budget – I slightly overspent on our grocery budget this month.
 This was in large part due to my Sam’s Club trip at the beginning of the month.
 We were out of allergy medicine, vitamins, baby wipes, diapers, and a few other things. $170 was spent.
 The upside is that we won’t have to purchase vitamins or allergy medicine for at least three months!

 What’s next for February?